daherring77-maker/NACA-Airfoil-CFD-Simulator/README.md

 * **Circle Mesh**
 * **Box Mesh**
 * **C-Type Mesh**
-NB I have changed the code for C-Type and will be uploading a new comparison plot

 ![Mesh Types](images/MeshTypesNACA0012.png) Comparison Using Different Mesh Types

 ### 2. Airfoil Profile Comparison